 Several other pathways are proposed that will connect the Florida Polytechnic campus to the surrounding areas.
 These pathways are shown as dashed red lines on the map from the Citywide Pathways Plan (previous page) and are generally represented by path segments #21, #22, #34 and #35.
 These segments comprise what the Pathways Plan calls the Williams Trail, with a total estimated cost of \$4,844,375.
 Potential funding sources include local, state and/or regional funds.
-The Campus Development Agreement states no offcampus improvements concerning pedestrian and non-vehicular circulation need to be assured by the University to maintain the City's adopted level of service standards.
+The Campus Development Agreement states no off-campus improvements concerning pedestrian and non-vehicular circulation need to be assured by the University to maintain the City's adopted level of service standards.

-Source: City of Lakeland Comprehensive Plan: 2010-2020, Citywide Pathways Plan (amended
+Source: City of Lakeland Comprehensive Plan: 2010-2020, Citywide Pathways Plan (amended 12/21/15)

 The updated Pathways Plan also incorporates recommendations from the City of Lakeland's 2014 Tenoroc Trail Master Plan Study (path segments #33 and #36 on the Citywide Pathways Plan map).
 The proposed 14-mile trail is part of a regional multi-use trail network that will ultimately connect to the Florida Polytechnic campus.
 The proposed trail alignment is shown at right.
-The first phase of the trail, a two- mile segment between Lake Parker and SR 33, is included in the Polk County TPO FY 2016/17-FY 2020/21 concept map on the previous page), both bicycle and pedestrian accommodations are proposed.
-FDOT's SR 33 Project Development & Environment (PD&E) Study (August 2014) states that a 12-foot shared-use path is proposed along the east side of the road from the beginning of the project to University Boulevard, and a five-foot side walk is planned along the west side for the entire project limits and along the east side of the road from University Boulevard to north of Tomkow Road.
+The first phase of the trail, a twomile segment between Lake Parker and SR 33, is included in the Polk County TPO FY 2016/17-FY 2020/21 Transportation Improvement Program

-Transportation Improvement Program (TIP).
+(TIP).
 The estimated construction cost is \$1,196,000.